NHSDigital/nhs-notify/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

+---
+layout: default
+title: ADR-003
+parent: ADRs
+---

-# ADR-003: Acceptable use of GitHub authentication and authorisation mechanisms
+## ADR-003: Acceptable use of GitHub authentication and authorisation mechanisms

 >|              | |
 >| ------------ | --- |